How are lung carcinoid tumors diagnosed?

 Blood and urine tests

 Because carcinoid tumors can secrete hormone-like chemicals into the blood, these tumors can sometimes be found with blood or urine tests.
-This is especially true if you have symptoms of the carcinoid syndrome, which is caused by excess levels of these substances in the blood.
+This is especially true if you have symptoms of the carcinoid syndrome, which is caused by excess levels of these chemicals in the blood.

-Serotonin is a substance made by some carcinoid tumors, and probably causes some of the symptoms.
+Serotonin is made by some carcinoid tumors, and probably causes some of the symptoms.
 It is broken down by the body into 5-hydroxyindoleacetic acid (5-HIAA), which is released into the urine.
 A common test to look for carcinoid syndrome measures the levels of 5-HIAA in a urine sample collected over 24 hours.
 Measuring the serotonin levels in the blood or urine may also give useful information.
 These tests can help diagnose some carcinoid tumors, but they are not always accurate.
 Some other medical conditions, as well as foods and medicines, can affect the results, and some carcinoid tumors may not release enough of these substances to give a positive test result.

 Other tests used to look for carcinoids include blood tests for chromogranin A (CgA), neuron-specific enolase (NSE), cortisol, and substance P. Depending on where the tumor might be located and on the patient’s symptoms, doctors may do other blood tests as well.